gekas145/wave-function-collapse/README.md

 # wave-function-collapse
 Wave function collapse is a texture synthesis algorithm.
 This repo contains a Python implementation of it which generates new images based on provided input image.
-For best experience use relatively small images(e.g. 100x100) which can be wrapped around itself without breaking the pattern and tweack hyperparameters from `main.py`.
+For best experience use relatively small images(e.g. 100x100) which can be wrapped around itself without breaking the pattern and tweak hyperparameters from `main.py`.

 References: